 If that’s not possible, consider paying off that balance by taking out a HELOC with another lender at a lower promotional rate, McBride suggested.

-Your overall portfolio: Seek broad exposure and pricing power
+Stocks: Seek broad exposure and pricing power

 That’s not to say markets won’t remain choppy in the near term.
 But, Ma noted, “A soft landing for the economy looks not only possible but likely.”